StudioEtrange/ngrok-build/README.md

 replace domain.com whith you server domain name and see produced files in release folder

-NOTE : _gonative_ and _gox_ are used for cross-compile client and server
+FOR INFORMATION : _gonative_ and _gox_ are used for cross-compile client and server
 * see : https://github.com/mitchellh/gox
 * see : https://github.com/inconshreveable/gonative